 - 1. Browse the binders in the selected catalog, and select a binder to display its proxy in the media player.

-- 2. Display the clip management tab (may be named differently by configuration) use the following topics to create and configure clips:
+- 2. Display the clip management tab (may be named differently by configuration)- use the following topics to create and configure clips:

 - Adding Clips

 - Evaluating Clip Metadata and Attributes

 - Editing Clip Start and End Times

+- Updating Segment Attributes in VOD/DAI Configurations

 - Updating Segment Attributes in Syndication Configurations

 - Deleting Clips

 - Reordering Clips